-It is a good idea for you to place a GPS locator (see Amazon) on your kids, although most of the time they are going to stay with you or going to the ski school but then placing a GPS locator on your kids could offer you extra peace in mind because you are sure that it’s easy to locate them if anything unexpected happens.
+It is a good idea for you to place a GPS locator on your kids, although most of the time they are going to stay with you or going to the ski school but then placing a GPS locator on your kids could offer you extra peace in mind because you are sure that it’s easy to locate them if anything unexpected happens.

 Waterproof Power Bank

-You do want to stay connected to your other family members at all time because it is very likely you guys will be heading to different parts of the mountain.
-Kids will go skiing school, the better skier/snowboarder will head for black runs, the beginners will probably stay at the magic carpet or family runs.
-You want your phone work and stay online all the time.
-But then because of the extreme cold weather, your phone may be dead very soon.
+You do want to stay connected to your other family members at all times because it is very likely you guys will be heading to different parts of the mountain.

-A high-quality waterproof power bank like this would save your day!
+A high-quality waterproof power bank would save your day!
 If suitable for extreme weather it’s even better.
 Once it was really cold and my friend’s phone died, he was very proud to tell me that he had prepared a power bank.

 A hand warmer would save you and your family from wet hands!
 Because placing one close to your phones or music players would help a lot to keep them working.

 Sunglasses for everybody (and sunglasses retainer)

 Sometimes the kids may not like to put on the goggles but at least they can wear a pair of sunglasses.
-Also with a sunglasses retainer (Amazon), you can make sure the sunglasses won’t be lost.
+Also with a sunglasses retainer, you can make sure the sunglasses won’t be lost.

 For example, once I was going to Whistler, Canada, my flight landed by noon, what I did was I booked the bus to Whistler by 4 PM and yet I still checked for the hotels in Vancouver city, just to make sure I have a place to stay if my flight got delayed and I still get a place to stay.

 If you are driving to the resort, make sure you check with the car rental company to ensure the car you picked is fit for driving on the icy road to the snow resort.

 Although it rarely happens, then I just want to make sure there is enough petrol to keep my car running as usual when I got stuck in the traffic.

 5. Ski/Snowboarding Day

-Your kids don’t want to get up in the morning, you guys need to rush for the ski school and yet they still haven’t had their breakfast yet.
+Your kids don’t want to get up in the morning, you guys need to rush for the ski school, and yet they still haven’t had their breakfast yet.

 It’s ok to be a bit late, he/she may have missed part of his lessons but honestly, the ski school will be able to arrange them into another group most of the time though.
 For sure it’s better you plan your day with the kids well though.

-Put some chocolates, a pair of extra gloves, a disposable hand warmer, a GPS, a whistle and a name tag into your kids/elderly’s pocket.
+Put some chocolates, a pair of extra gloves, a disposable hand warmer, a GPS, a whistle, and a name tag into your kids/elderly’s pocket.

 Setting up a rule about where to go and what to do when you guys are lost, and giving all your family members a piece of paper with written names and phone numbers, plus the number of the hotels, ski resorts customer service, hospitals, ski school, and police station.